 - 5.1.
 Each year Ofgem sets its budget for the following year as part of its corporate planning.
 This includes setting the budget for the administration of the RO.
-The corporate plan, which includes our budget, is drafted in November/December. - 5.2.
+The spending review, which includes our budget, is drafted in November/December. - 5.2.
 All sections of the proposed plan undergo an internal scrutiny session before the draft is approved for consultation.
-The corporate plan also projects the expected costs for the following four financial years.
-As part of our scrutiny session, we must justify any significant changes from the previous year's corporate plan for the upcoming year, and we must also justify any major changes from the previous year's budget. - 5.3.
-We publish our draft corporate plan on our website in January.
+The spending review also projects the expected costs for the following year.
+As part of our scrutiny session, we must justify any significant changes from the previous year's plan for the upcoming year, and we must also justify any major changes from the previous year's budget. - 5.3.
+We publish our draft plan on our website in January.
 All stakeholders can comment on our proposed activities and expenditure. - 5.4.
 Since 2011-12, we have published separate cost projections for the RO to make these costs more transparent.
-We publish our budget for the coming year to allow stakeholders to comment.
-The last such letter covered the RO administration costs for 2017-18. - 5.5.
-We will inform suppliers by email when we have published this open letter.
+We publish our budget for the coming year to allow stakeholders to comment. - 5.5.
 Stakeholders can give us feedback on the proposed budget plan within a specified period, normally four weeks from the date of publication. - 5.6.
 Ofgem's budget for the year must also be approved by HM Treasury.
 It is laid in parliament around April or May of each year. - 5.7.
 The budget for the RO is based on a projection of the resources we need to administer the RO in the coming year.
-We take into account the growth in the size and complexity of the RO, any major changes we need to make to our work processes, and any efficiency improvements we can make.
+We take into account the change in the size and complexity of the RO, any major changes we need to make to our work processes, and any efficiency improvements we can make.
 The costs of administering the RO include staff costs (administrative, IT and legal) and overheads.
 There are also some costs associated with obtaining external advice, including technical advice for informing decisions on accrediting stations and for fraud prevention (including audit costs).